alesanchez14/Financial_Reporting_Power_Bi/README.md

 Provides additional context for operational strategies and expansion considerations.

 ## Data Preparation and Cleaning with Power Query
-Strategic data transformation processes are described, ensuring a robust foundation for subsequent analysis.
+This section of the project involves using Power Query to import and cleanse the data.
+The process ensures that the data used in the report is accurate and formatted correctly, facilitating error-free reporting.

 ## DAX Calculations
-Explained measures for debt-to-equity, quick ratio, and revenue growth cater to an in-depth understanding of financial health and potential for expansion.
+Included measures for debt-to-equity, quick ratio, and revenue growth cater to an in-depth understanding of financial health and potential for expansion.

 ## Visualizations and Reporting
 This section includes a series of visual reports, each developed to aid in strategic business analysis:

-- **Expense Reports**: Month-over-month and year-over-year expense analysis.
+- **Expense Reports**: Breakdown of expenses analysis over periods.
 - **Sales Dashboards**: In-depth views into sales data, supporting revenue forecasting.
 - **Financial Health Indicators**: Dashboards that aggregate financial ratios, offering insights into the business's capability to undertake expansion.